haimkastner/unitsnet-js/Units.md

     -   *In physics, specifically electromagnetism, the magnetic flux through a surface is the surface integral of the normal component of the magnetic field B passing through that surface.*
 - **Magnetization**
     -   *In classical electromagnetism, magnetization is the vector field that expresses the density of permanent or induced magnetic dipole moments in a magnetic material.*
-- **Mass**
-    -   *In physics, mass (from Greek μᾶζα "barley cake, lump [of dough]") is a property of a physical system or body, giving rise to the phenomena of the body's resistance to being accelerated by a force and the strength of its mutual gravitational attraction with other bodies.
-Instruments such as mass balances or scales use those phenomena to measure mass.
-The SI unit of mass is the kilogram (kg).*
 - **MassConcentration**
     -   *In chemistry, the mass concentration ρi (or γi) is defined as the mass of a constituent mi divided by the volume of the mixture V*
 - **MassFlow**